MaxyQiu/AI_Traders/API.md

-# AI Trading Simulation - API Documentation
+# AI Traders - API Documentation

 ## Overview

-The AI Trading Simulation provides a comprehensive API for managing AI-powered trading agents, monitoring portfolios, and executing trades.
+The AI Traders provides a comprehensive API for managing AI-powered trading agents, monitoring portfolios, and executing trades.
 The system consists of multiple components that work together to create a realistic trading environment.

 ## Table of Contents